ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 ![remix2](./images/24.png "remix2")

-`Always make sure to confirm the Environmet Chain ID is the same as that of your selected metamask account`.
+`Always make sure to confirm the Environmet Chain ID is the same as that of your selected MetaMask account`.

 With this all set go ahead and deploy your smart contract on your local Subnet by clicking the `deploy` button.
-Approve the metamask request and pay the necessary gas fees.
+Approve the MetaMask request and pay the necessary gas fees.

 If the deployment is successful, you should see something like this ===>